chetansinghsajwan/notes/git/object.md

 Git is a content-addressable filesystem.
 It means that at the core of git is a simple key-value data store.

 Git stores all data in form of files, these files are referred as objects.

-Objects are the atoms of a git repo.
+These object are the atoms of a git repo.

 They are stored in `.git/objects` directory.
-This directory is called the [obejct-store](object-store.md) of git.
+This directory is called the [object-store](object-store.md) of git.

 There are three types of objects git uses to manage the repo: